lepicekmichal/SignalRKore/README.md

 _* Except for SSE which uses only OkHttp at the moment_
 _** Only for android and jvm for now_

-> Even though this library has many advantages over official client library, SignalR Kore would not exist without it as implementation
+> Even though this library has many advantages over official client library, SignalRKore would not exist without it as implementation
 > of the SignalR standard is much inspired in it.
 Therefore I thank the authors from Microsoft.

 ## Install